-Miley Cyrus Compared Her Sex Life with Liam Hemsworth to This Vehicle
+Miley Cyrus Compared Her Sex Life With Liam Hemsworth to a Vehicle

 MORE: The Complicated Beauty Evolution of Miley Cyrus

-Though Cyrus and Hemsworth’s relationship is still a huge mystery since they reunited last year after ending their engagement in 2013, we at least know a little more about what goes on inside their bedroom.
-And, judging from Cyrus’s concord jet answer, we’re guessing that the couple isn’t too unfamiliar with the mile high club.
+Though Cyrus and Hemsworth’s relationship is still a huge mystery since they reunited last year after ending their engagement in 2013, we at least know a little more about what goes down between them.
+And, judging from Cyrus’s answer, we’re guessing the couple isn’t too unfamiliar with the mile-high club.